Xugoup/Note/Yunhan Gao's Note/Chapter 2.md

 # Ch2-Software Processes

+## Software Processes involve(四个步骤)
+ 1. **Specification**: defining what the system should do
+ 2. **Design and implementation**: defining the organization of the system and implementing the system
+ 3. **Validation**: checking that it does what the customer wants
+ 4. **Evolution**: changing the system in response to changing customer needs

+## Coping with Change
+- **Change anticipation**: where the software process includes activities that can anticipate possible changes before significant rework is required.

+- **Change tolerance**: where the process is designed so that changes can be accommodated at relatively low cost.

 ## Software Process Models (各种模型特点，优缺点，适用场景)
 ### Waterfall model
 **Plan-driven model.
 Separate and distinct phases of specification and development.**

 **Benefits:**
 - Easy to understand and implement.
 - Reinforces good habits: define-before-design, design-before-code.